Difficult Bible Quiz about the Bible Persons.

 Who carried the cross for Jesus when Jesus couldn't do it any longer?

-A. Simon of Cyrene, whom the Roman soldiers picked out of the crowd.
+a.
+Simon of Cyrene, whom the Roman soldiers picked out of the crowd.

 c.
 Peter, the beloved disciple of Jesus.